 In the Arctic, sea ice is melting.
 In the United States, houses are foreclosing.
 And in Washington, the Senate is becoming a real-life Bermuda Triangle for progressive agendas.

 Proposals for major limits on carbon emissions aren’t getting far in the Senate, where the corporate war on the environment has an abundance of powerful allies.

 As for class war, it continues to rage from the top down.
-Last week, a dozen Democratic senators teamed up with Republicans to defeat a bill that would have allowed judges to reduce mortgages in bankruptcy courts.
+Recently, a dozen Democratic senators teamed up with Republicans to defeat a bill that would have allowed judges to reduce mortgages in bankruptcy courts.

-President Obama supported that bill.
-But as the Associated Press reported, he was “facing stiff opposition from banks” and “did little to pressure lawmakers” on behalf of the measure.
+“Former president Obama said he supported that bill, but as the Associated Press reported, because he was “facing stiff opposition from banks” Obama “did little to pressure lawmakers” on behalf of the measure.
 The Senate “defeated a plan to spare hundreds of thousands of homeowners from foreclosure through bankruptcy.”

 Meanwhile, a familiar pattern is unfolding for the most important piece of labor legislation in decades — the Employee Free Choice Act — which would go a long way toward protecting the rights of workers to form unions.
-Obama says he supports EFCA.
-But there are no signs that he’ll go all-out for its passage.
+Obama claimed to support EFCA but he refused to try to encourage its passage.

 We need a Green New Deal.

 This won’t happen without a lot more effective grassroots coalitions — strong and sustained enough to change power relations for the long haul.
 But acculturation in the USA often encourages us to think along the lines of solo acts.